thanadol-git/FE_MS_lab_web/README.md

 SDRF
 - [x] DDA
 - [x] DIA
-- [ ] SRM : To discuss with David
+- [x] SRM : To discuss with David
-- [ ] Vanquish : To discuss with David
+- [x] Vanquish : To discuss with David
 - [] sample prep : To discuss with David
+- [] Hamilton : To discuss with David